AutoIDM/tap-clickup/README.md

 ### Source Authentication and Authorization

-- [ ] `Developer TODO:` If your tap requires special access on the source system, or any special authentication requirements, provide those here.
+- [ ] `TODO:` Provide step by step instructions for setting up an API Key

 ## Usage